Fates4Productions/marbas/README.md

 ## Contributing

-Requests features, I'll try to implement them if DFO Open API and discordjs let me.
+Requests features or send feedback with /feedback, I'll try to implement them if DFO Open API and discordjs let me.

 ## Contact